Alfie-Copley/GitHub-BootCamp-Projects/README.md

 Developed a comprehensive understanding of database structures, relationships, SQL joins, and practical data analysis.
 Learned how to design, implement, and query a functional database system using real-world scenarios.

-# Cloud Computing Workbook Summary Week 4
+# Week 4 - Cloud Computing Workbook

 ## Day 1: Task 1 – Introduction to Cloud Computing
 Researched fundamental cloud computing concepts and business benefits.